Greece Moments Greece Moments

 Argonafton Waterfront

-Right at the port of Volos, you can park your vehicle in a paid parking lot.
+Right at the port of Volos, you can park your vehicle in a paid car park.
 From here, the promenade leads to the University of Thessaly and the city park of Agios Konstantinos behind it.

-Numerous cafés have settled along the mile, where you can watch the hustle and bustle around the harbour pier (e.g. in the Achilleion Foyer).
+Numerous cafés line the promenade, where you can watch the hustle and bustle around the harbour pier (e.g. at the Achilleion Foyer).

 Volos Stadtpark Agios Konstantinos